rust-lang/rfcs/text/0550-macro-future-proofing.md

 # Detailed design

 The algorithm for recognizing valid matchers `M` follows.
 Note that a matcher is merely a token tree.
 A "simple NT" is an NT without repetitions.
+A "complex NT" is an NT that is not simple.
 That is, `$foo:ty` is a simple NT but `$($foo:ty)+` is not. `FOLLOW(NT)` is the set of allowed tokens for the given NT's fragment specifier, and is defined below.